 Add 3 cloves of minced garlic and saute for another 30-60 seconds until fragrant.

-Add the 2 cans of Rotel, the chicken broth, and the heavy cream.
+Add the 2 cans of Rotel, the chicken broth, partially cooked cubed chicken, and the heavy cream.
 Stir all ingredients in the instant pot.

 Add the pasta to the instant pot and make sure the noodles are covered with liquid, but you don’t mix it in with the other ingredients.
 You’ll have the pasta cooking on the top of the other ingredients and will be combing everything once it’s done cooking.

 Set the instant pot to manual high and pressure cook for 6 minutes.

 When complete, do a natural release for 6 minutes and then do a quick release to finish releasing the pressure in the instant pot.

 Slowly stir in 2 cups of cheddar cheese or Mexican blend cheese.

 The pasta will seem a little saucy at first but will thicken upon standing.
 Trust me on this one, after letting it sit for 5 minutes to cool a little and serving it, the pasta will be the perfect consistency.

 If you DON’T want a saucier pasta, I’d recommend cutting the chicken broth down by 1/2 cup.

 Serve and enjoy!
 Feel free to garnish the pasta with cilantro, more cheese, sour cream or any other topping you love to add to chicken fajitas.